ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 {PANEL: Querying a Selected Shard}

-A client normally queries its orchestrator, which forwards the query to allshards.
-It is, however, possible for a client to direct a query to a specific shard.
-It makes sense to send a shard-specific query, when it is known what shard stored the documents that are being queried.
-This may happen when, for example, all the documents of a certain account were deliberately stored over time [in the same bucket]() to make sure that loading or querying them will be done at the highest efficiency.
+Client queries are normally forwarded by the orchestrator to all shards.
+However, if it is known prior to the query what shard a requested document is on, it is also possible to query only that shard, avoiding redundant travels to other shards.

+Such circumstances can be created deliberately, e.g. by keeping all the documents related to a specific account on the same shard, and when it's time to query the account - directing the query only at that shard.

-* To query specific shards, add the query the contexts of the shards you want to query: `ShardContext`
+* To query specific shards, add to the query a `ShardContext` that specifies which shard/s to query.
-* Query a single specific shard by adding the query a shard's `ShardContext`.
-  You can find the `ShardContext` by the ID of a document that the this shard contains, using `ByDocumentId`.
+* You can discover what shard a document is stored on using `ByDocumentId` and specify this shard in the `ShardContext`.
-  In the sample below, for example, we query the shard of the document `users/1`.
+  E.g., in the sample below we query only the shard containing `users/1`.
   {CODE-BLOCK:JSON}
   var ResultSet = session.Advanced.DocumentQuery<User>()
+                    // Which shard to query
-                    .ShardContext(s => s.ByDocumentId("users/2"))
+                    .ShardContext(s => s.ByDocumentId("users/1"))
-                    .WhereEquals(x => x.Name, "Joe").ToList();
+                    // The query
+                    .SelectFields<string>("Occupation").ToList();
   {CODE-BLOCK/}
-* Query a list of specific shards by adding the query a `ShardContext` with only the shards that need to be queried.
-Identify the shards using `ByDocumentId` with IDs of documents stored in these shards.
+* You can discover what shard/s contain a list of documents using `ByDocumentIds` and specify these shards in the `ShardContext`.
+  E.g., in the sample below we query only the shard/s containing `users/2` and `users/3`.
   {CODE-BLOCK:JSON}
   var ResultSet  = session.Advanced.DocumentQuery<User>()
+                    // Which shards to query
                     .ShardContext(s => s.ByDocumentIds(new [] { "users/2", "users/3" }))
+                    // The query
                     .SelectFields<string>("Occupation").ToList();
   {CODE-BLOCK/}